zazuko/knowledge-graph-forum/.github/ISSUE_TEMPLATE/knowledge-graph-unconfernce.md

 # Who might be interested in that (technical audience, management, data scientists, etc.)

 # What would you like to know from other participants, what feedback are you looking for

+# What is your background (name, affiliation, etc)